p0ntan/vteam-root/README.md

 ./setup.bash dev --local-clients
 ```

 This will start all services except the admin-web, user-web and user-app clients.
-You will then need to add some .env-files to those repos, and you can read more about it in their own README.
+You will then need to add some .env-files to those repos and run them locally, and you can read more about it in their own README.

 With the system up and running you can then enter containers to run tests with the command: